itsdfish/SequentialSamplingModels.jl/docs/src/developer_guide.md

 5. use `τ` for non-decision time
 6. use `z` for evidence starting point
 7. use `η` for across-trial noise of drift rate

+# Other Conventions

+Use variable names that are descriptive unless there is a strong mathematical convention for a particular variable name.
+When appropriate, use verbs to describe functions.
+For example, use `summarize(model)` instead of `summary(model)`.
+Use lower case for variables, and capitalize the first letter of package names, types, and constructors.
+Use underscore to separate words.
+For example, name a file `developer_guide.md` instead of `developerguide.md`.

+# Contributing

+If you are interested in contributing, please open an issue and propose changes or additions you think would be beneficial.
+After discussion and approval, create a fork of the repository, and submit the changes via a pull request.